Doohl/Cosmic-Explorer/README.md

 # Building the Code

-This project uses [CMake](https://cmake.org/) for build file automation.
+This project uses [CMake](https://cmake.org/) for build file generation.
 Building is currently only tested against Linux and Windows.

 ## Linux
 You need to install the SDL2 and cmake packages using your distro's package manager.
 For example, on Ubuntu and Debian: